Using Artec Space Spider to discover the true evolutionary path of the extinct thylacine

 From an evolutionary perspective, including other carnivorous marsupials besides the thylacine, such as quolls, was imperative, along with a selection of other small carnivores, in particular, weasels, civets, and mongooses.

-The scans were then transformed into 3D models in Artec Studio software and exported to other software, including Geomagic Studio, for quantitative analyses of 3D shape across the skulls of the selected species.
+The scans were then transformed into 3D models in Artec Studio software and exported to other software, including Geomagic Studio (the predecessor of Geomagic Wrap), for quantitative analyses of 3D shape across the skulls of the selected species.

 From scanning to dataset analyses